vutagwa/safeSchools/README.md

  Offline reporting mode

 🤝 Contributing
-We welcome all contributions!

-bash
-Copy
-Edit
-# Fork it
+Fork it
-# Create a new branch: git checkout -b feature-name
+Create a new branch: git checkout -b feature-name
-# Make your changes and commit: git commit -m 'Feature'
-# Push and open a PR
+Make your changes and commit: git commit -m 'Feature' Push and open a PR
 See the CONTRIBUTING.md file for full guidelines.

 📄 License